Student Life Handbook: Policies and Procedures Privacy Rights (FERPA)

 - Records Office—Personal information data, photograph, OID Card Information, course registration, records of all courses taken including grades, documents related to degree completion requirements, and other related information.

-- Office of Financial Aid—Financial aid applications, records of financial aid awarded, and related documents.
+- Student Financial Services—Financial aid applications, records of financial aid awarded, and related documents.

-- Business Office—Records related to charges, payments, and loans, (including Perkins Loans and Westmont Interest-Free Loans) for educational services rendered by Westmont.
+- Records related to charges, payments, and loans, (including Perkins Loans and Westmont Interest-Free Loans) for educational services rendered by Westmont.

 - The COVE Career Center—Placement data completed by the student, resumes, information on courses taken toward degree, letters of recommendation from faculty and/or employers

-- Academic Departments—Student applications to program, copies of grades, notes from student interviews, faculty recommendations, department recommendations, records of field experiences, clinicals, practica, internships, and other related documents.
+- Academic Departments—Student applications to program, copies of grades, notes from student interviews, faculty recommendations, department recommendations, records of field experiences, clinical practice, internships, and other related documents.

 - Office of Student Life— emergency contact information, housing applications, correspondence and other documentation related to student care and conduct.